Faculty, Tenure Track

 GSU has offered accessible, high-value educational opportunities to

 a culturally diverse student body of first-generation students,

 returning adults, and veterans.
-Among the lowest undergraduate
+With among the lowest undergraduate

 tuition in Illinois, GSU offers accredited programs that have